-A SH01 Form needs to be filed to Companies House within a month of the shares being allotted.
+You must submit an SH01 form to Companies House within one month of the new shares being allotted.
 This ensures that Companies House always have an accurate record of your shareholder structure, and how company ownership is divided by shares.

 What information is needed for a SH01 Form?